 To do so, the RMI conducts the following activities:

-- Development of Blockchain Guidelines: The RMI is developing guidelines to apply to any mineral or metal supply chain with a goal to define the terms, concepts and fundamental data attributes required to identify supply chain actors that participate in a blockchain-based solution.
+- Development of Blockchain Guidelines: The RMI's Blockchain Guidelines apply to any mineral or metal supply chain with a goal to define the terms, concepts and fundamental data attributes required to identify supply chain actors that participate in a blockchain-based solution.

 - The drafting process for the Blockchain Guidelines started in March 2018 and the RMI has received, assessed and incorporated input from numerous stakeholders on an ongoing basis.